LearnersGuild/guide/Strategies/Individual.md

 - You’re retreating or disengaging
 - You can’t drive the project, you’re waiting for instructions
 - You’re watching, "sous chef", instead of leading & getting assistance
-- Your technical health score is consistently low
 - Your XP is consistently low
 - Your challenge score is below 6 or above 8
 - There's no part of the project that you can tackle independently